flashlightministries/oilforlight/_posts/2017-07-29-canaanites-not-wiped-out.md

 ---
 layout: post
 author: T.C.
 Howitt
-title: The Israelites did not wipe out the Canaanites, as scientists claim
+title: The Israelites did not wipe out the Canaanites, as article claims the Bible says
 passage: Psalm 106:34-39
 source:
     name: The Independent